-&lt;sup>6 Metro Dynamics analysis of DfE school leaver destinations data (2019).
+6 Metro Dynamics analysis of DfE school leaver destinations data (2019).

-&lt;sup>7 Cambridgeshire County Council Y11 transitions data (2020).
+7 Cambridgeshire County Council Y11 transitions data (2020).

-Figure 7.
+Figure 8.
 Progression rates at 18 into HE, FE, apprenticeships, and work where students go to school, by local authority area (2018/19)

-Apprenticeship uptake has been impacted by the Apprenticeship Levy and Covid.
+Apprenticeship uptake has been impacted by the Apprenticeship Levy and Covid-19.

 The drop in apprenticeship starts between 2019/20 and 2020/21 was larger than the national average at -25% compared with -18%.
-The most popular subjects of business, administration and law; and health, public sector and care - made up around 60% of total apprenticeship starts, in line with national averages.
-Manufacturing apprenticeships declined from 16% in 2019/20 to 11% in 2020/21, but apprenticeship starts in construction, planning and the built environment doubled from 4% to 8% of starts from 2019/20-2020/21, increasing to national levels.
+The most popular subjects of business, administration and law; and health, public sector and care, made up around 60% of total apprenticeship starts, in line with national averages.
+Manufacturing apprenticeships declined from 16% in 2019/20 to 11% in 2020/21, but apprenticeship starts in construction, planning and the built environment doubled from 4% to 8% from 2019/20-2020/21, increasing to meet national levels8.

-Across the area, half of all apprenticeship starts are being taken up by people aged 25+, with Peterborough and Cambridge both recording higher proportions of starts by people in this age group.
+Across the area, half of all apprenticeship starts are being taken up by adults aged 25+, with Peterborough and Cambridge both recording higher proportions of starts by people in this age group.
 In Fenland and East Cambridgeshire cohorts tend to be younger, with a higher proportion of starts made by people under age 19.
 However, CPCA's apprenticeship cohort is getting older.
-In 2017/18 44% of learners were aged 25+; by 2019/20 50% of learners were 25+.
-Meanwhile, over the same time period the proportion of stats by people under age 19 fell from 26% to 22%9.
+In 2017/18, 44% of learners were aged 25+; by 2019/20 50% of learners were 25+.
+Meanwhile, over the same time period the proportion of starts by people under age 19 fell from 26% to 22%9.
+This follows a similar trend to nationally, but is at a slightly lower rate, with 23.6% across England.

-Figure 8.
+Figure 9.
 Number and proportion of apprenticeship starts by local authority area (2019/20)

-&lt;sup>8 CPCA apprenticeships data (2021).
+8 CPCA apprenticeships data (2021).

-&lt;sup>9 Metro Dynamics analysis for CPCA, Covid-19 Labour Market Implications for Priority Sectors, February 2021.
+9 Metro Dynamics analysis for CPCA, Covid-19 Labour Market Implications for Priority Sectors, February 2021.

 Current participation in Higher Education varies across the area.
-Huntingdonshire has 8% of its working population currently participating in HE, compared with 6.7% in Peterborough, 5.6% in East Cambridgeshire, 5.2% in Cambridge, 4.4% in South Cambridgeshire, and just 3.2% in Fenland.
+Huntingdonshire has 8% of its working population currently participating in HE, compared with 6.7% in Peterborough, 5.6% in East Cambridgeshire, 5.2% in Cambridge, 4.4% in South Cambridgeshire, and just 3.2% in Fenland10.

-Education providers, whether on a campus or operating from a satellite site, play an important role as anchor institutions in their community, providing civic leadership, collaborating, driving investment to renew localities and raise aspirations.
-However, patchy engagement with post-16/18 education is exacerbated by education estate and access cold-spots - notable in Fenland and East Cambridgeshire - and physical and digital - including connection and device - access challenges for rural and deprived communities.
+Education providers, whether on a campus or operating from a satellite site or other venues, play an important role as anchor institutions in their community - providing civic leadership, collaborating, driving investment to renew localities and raise aspirations.
+However, patchy engagement with post-16/18 education is exacerbated by education estate and physical and digital access cold-spots - notable in Fenland and East Cambridgeshire - and including connection and device access challenges for rural and deprived communities.
 This is an issue that has been identified in the CPIER and CPCA Skills Strategy 2019, and actions in the following sections build on developments already underway.